indiamcq/timing-labels-assistant/README.md

 When the last reference is found it is inserted then the program issues a beep then exits.

-The EXE is on Github [Timing-Labels-Assistant.exe](https://github.com/indiamcq/timing-labels-assistant/tree/master/current/) v1.2.4.
-Right click on the link to the EXE file and select **Save link as**.
+The EXE, readme and source files are on Github [Timing-Labels-Assistant v1.2.4 ](https://github.com/indiamcq/timing-labels-assistant/releases)

 Ian